Welcome To the New Baltimore Brew

-Alexei Mordashov and Sparrows Point: portrait of a troubled steel mill and its enigmatic owner at a critical moment
+Alexei Mordashov and Sparrows Point: Portrait of a troubled steel mill and its enigmatic owner

-With a barrage of economic and environmental problems battering the steel mill at Sparrows Point lately, concern about the facility’s future has seized not just the steel industry but Baltimore, where “the Point” remains the region’s biggest industrial complex.
+With a barrage of economic and environmental problems battering the steel industry, concern about Sparrows Point’s future has seized southeast Baltimore County, where “The Point” remains the area’s biggest industrial complex.

 What will the baby-faced Russian billionaire and confidant of Prime Minister Vladimir Putin do?

-How will he deal with a newly aggressive Maryland Department of the Environment (MDE), which has stepped up enforcement of a 1997 pollution consent decree?
+• How will he deal with the Maryland Department of the Environment (MDE), which has stepped up enforcement of a 1997 pollution consent decree?

 As usual, mum’s the word with Mordashov.
-But the trends at the Point these days suggest the mill is at a crossroads.
+But the trends at The Point strongly suggest the mill is at a pivotal crossroads.

 Searching for Clues